torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	Putting more memory than generally available under this protection is discouraged and may lead to constant OOMs.

-	If a memory cgroup is not populated with processes, its memory.min is ignored.

   memory.low
 	A read-write single value file which exists on non-root cgroups.
 The default is "0".